Is fasting good for you?

 The fasting period is 16 hours, and a lot of this happens overnight while you’re asleep.
 (That really helps with the hunger and irritability, honestly.)

-If 16 hours sounds like a lot, you can get your intermittent fasting feet wet by starting with a shorter fast like 14/10 or even 12/12.
+If 16 hours sounds like a lot, you can get your intermittent fasting feet wet by starting with a shorter fast, like 14:10 intermittent fasting or even 12-hour intermittent fasting.

 The Warrior Diet